sharetribe/dumpr/README.md

 project.
 It adds a higher level data format for content consumption and a robust stream abstraction to replace callback based interface.

-Dumpr targets MySQL version 5.7.x.
+Dumpr targets MySQL version 5.7.x and 8.0.x.
 It might work against other versions of MySQL as well, but that's not guaranteed.

 Some potential use cases for this library are: